Famous Dave's Excellent Q3 2017

 Source: Famous Dave's 10-Q (pg.
 16)

 As I said, we had a lot of terrain to cover.
 There was one other piece related to last night.
 The new CEO is the #2 to Patrick Walsh's hedge fund.
 Mr. Walsh has a deep history when it comes to investing in restaurant companies and a good track record in the space.
-As a sweetener and incentive to perform, Famous Dave's board gave his investor group a sweet heart deal by allowing him to buy 418,169 shares for $3.50 per share (for gross proceeds of $1.5 million).
+As a sweetener and incentive to perform, Famous Dave's board gave his investor group a sweetheart deal by allowing him to buy 418,169 shares for $3.50 per share (for gross proceeds of $1.5 million).

 Moreover, the company announced a rights offering for another $4 million whereby existing shareholders, at a future record date, can elect to buy shares in order to prevent their proportional ownership from being diluted in a capital raise.
 Mr. Crivello has offered to buy any shares from shareholders who do not elect to participate.
 How magnanimous of Mr. Crivello.

 Also keep in mind that Famous Dave's owns the underlying real estate for 4 Minnesota locations.
-That real estate is pledged as collateral for the long term debt.
+That real estate is pledged as collateral for the long-term debt.
 Given the geographic clustering, the ten Minnesota locations, and real estate (of those 4) might be worth $4 to $5 million ($200K to $300K per unit plus $2 million for the real estate).

 Source: Famous Dave's FY16 10-K (pg.
 19)